Myyyra/StashHunters/README.md

 <!-- ROADMAP -->
 ## Roadmap

 We have established a development plan starting with a minimum viable product (MVP) and building up from there.
-You will find a list of features included in each version of the game in our wiki: LINKKI
+You will find a list of features included in each version of the game in our wiki: https://github.com/Myyyra/StashHunters/wiki/Roadmap

 <!-- GETTING STARTED -->